h2oai/h2o-world-2014-training/tutorials/deeplearning/anomaly/anomaly.R.md

 # Anomaly Detection on MNIST with H2O Deep Learning

 ######This tutorial shows how a Deep Learning [Auto-Encoder](http://en.wikipedia.org/wiki/Autoencoder) model can be used to find outliers in a dataset.
+It is both valid R and markdown code.
 We use the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) dataset of hand-written digits, where each row contains the 28^2=784 raw gray-scale pixel values from 0 to 255 of the digitized digits (0 to 9).

 ### Start H2O and load the MNIST data